shifaq2337/maze-story/scream/help-escape.md

 ---

-You chose to listen to the wise immortal man which was very smart!
+You chose to listen to the wise immortal man!
+Sometimes you have no choice but to trust someone you don't know, especially when you have no one else to trust!

 [your fate](../out-of-maze.md)